Pramodsheoran599/IRIS/README.md

 # IRIS : Suspicious Behaviour Detector

-1) Libraries Required: \n
+1) Libraries Required:
-    a) PyQt5 : For GUI \n
+    - PyQt5 : For GUI
-    b) qt-materials : For Setting Theme for GUI \n
+    - qt-materials : For Setting Theme for GUI
-    c) OpenCV : For Computer Vision \n
+    - OpenCV : For Computer Vision
-    d) mysql.connector : For Database Connections \n
+    - mysql.connector : For Database Connections